Night of the Proms

 Night of the Proms is a series of concerts held annually in Belgium (since 1985), the Netherlands, Germany and Luxembourg.
 Regularly there are also shows in France, Spain, Austria, Switzerland, Poland, Denmark, the United States and Sweden.
 The concerts consist of pop music and popular classical music (often combined) and various well-known musicians and groups usually participate (see below).

 Night of the Proms is the biggest annually organised indoor event in Europe.

 Night of the Proms is based on the Last Night of the Proms, the last concert of the BBC Proms, a series of seventy or so classical concerts held yearly in the Royal Albert Hall in London, but it is organised independently.
-Though its inclusion of large portions of pop music does not match its British counterpart and originator, it did share certain elements for a time, such as the tradition of ending the performance with the British patriotic song "Land of Hope and Glory."
+Though its inclusion of large portions of pop music does not match its British counterpart and originator, it did share certain elements for a time, such as the tradition of ending the performance with the English patriotic song "Land of Hope and Glory."
 The closing song has varied every year since 2011.